LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/loops.rst

       finalSentence.Append(i);
    }

+First, we need to initialize a new ``StringBuilder`` object, ``finalSentence``, with ``new StringBuilder()``.
 The ``Append()`` method in the ``StringBuilder`` class adds the value of ``i`` to the end of the ``finalSentence`` object.

+While, concatenating strings is just one of the *many* use cases of loops in C#, ``StringBuilder`` is a fun tool to add to your toolkit.
+If we don't use a ``StringBuilder`` object, the longer ``listOfWords`` is, the slower our program will get.
+While at this level, we may not be too concerned with a program's performance, in enterprise applications, performance can be everything.

 Check Your Understanding
 ------------------------